Major road projects

 The following works are being carried out this week at the Thomas James Bridge Restoration Project:

-• Preparation for backfilling on the St Albans side of the bridge, which is due to commence from next week
+• Preparation for the pouring of the culverts scheduled for next week

 These works will continue to take place between the hours of 6:30am to 6pm Monday to Friday, and from 6:30am to 2pm on Saturdays.
 Please expect continuous truck movements during these hours.